tomortimer/tomortimer/README.md

 - 🌱 I’m currently learning Java for OOP
 - 🔐 I'm exploring cybersecurity for fun
 - 📝 Also working on some creative writing and digital media projects :)
+- 🛠️ I love physical computing.
+Don't have my circuit diagrams up but have lots of the code up